 Any PPR with a mistake will be returned to the provider within four business days of being received, along with a letter outlining how to make corrections.
 Once you have resubmitted your PPR with the accurate corrections, it will be processed 10 business days from the most recent submission date.

 Any AR with a mistake will be placed on hold and a Pathways LA representative will reach out to the provider or parent regarding how to correct the mistake.
 AR’s will not be mailed back to providers, the payments team will contact you to collect a declaration to clarify of any mistakes in the AR’s.

 What should I do if I believe that my reimbursement amount is incorrect?

 Please contact our Payments Department – one of the Pathways LA payment technicians will be able to assist in reviewing your reimbursement.

 Will I be paid for hours that are not authorized by Pathways LA?

-No, providers will only be reimbursed for hours that have been authorized through a Notice of Action from Pathways LA.
+No, providers will only be reimbursed for hours that have been authorized through a Certificate of Enrollment from Pathways LA.